 The two Games alone brought Zaun £35m of contracts over six or seven years.
 But it was the introduction to all manner of other contracts that was the real prize.

-As Lindsey Flynn, Board Member for the Black Country LEP, puts it: “With the London 2012 Olympics I saw first-hand how an event like this can impact and deliver a real catalyst for both individual businesses such as Zaun, but also for a whole area.
-In 2012 the Black Country was one of the most successful areas in terms of contract wins and the Commonwealth Games brings another unique chance for businesses willing to take that opportunity.
-Birmingham 2022 could be the catalyst to drive transformational change across the Black Country for regeneration, innovation and sustainable inclusive growth.
+As Lindsey Flynn, Board Member for the Black Country LEP puts it: “With the London 2012 Olympics, I saw first-hand how an event like this could impact and deliver a real catalyst for both individual businesses such as Zaun, but also a whole area.
+In 2012 the Black Country was one of the most successful areas in terms of contract wins, and the Commonwealth Games brings another unique chance for businesses willing to take that opportunity.
+Birmingham 2022 could be the catalyst to drive transformational change across the Black Country for regeneration, innovation and sustainable, inclusive growth.

 “The Black Country LEP are keen to support businesses like Zaun to make the most of this Commonwealth opportunity and bring to life our focus, that goods made in the Black Country are sold and profiled across the world.”

-Zaun is actively pursuing opportunities with the 2022 Commonwealth Games and continues to look to a packed programme of world sporting spectaculars and major political and state occasions to provide its integrated high-security perimeter event overlay services.
+Zaun actively pursues opportunities with the 2022 Commonwealth Games and continues to look to a packed programme of world sporting spectaculars and major political and state occasions to provide its integrated high-security perimeter event overlay services.

 Henman says: “I spent four years of my life delivering our largest ever contract for the London 2012 Olympics.
 It was a fantastic time for us, and it opened up so many doors and opportunities.

-“But a contract of that magnitude cannot be expected every year and the company needs to be founded on solid repeatable business.
-The spectaculars are great for show, but don’t necessarily bring home the dough, month after month, year after year.
+“But a contract of that magnitude cannot be expected every year, and the company needs to be founded on solid repeatable business.
+The spectaculars are great for the show but don’t necessarily bring home the dough, month after month, year after year.

 So, Henman has set about boosting capacity, maximising efficiencies and rebalancing the mix of business.
-He wants to put the business in a position to deliver the exceptional projects without compromising the sustainable business, through investment in the latest technology and operating methods.
+He wants to put the business in a position to deliver exceptional projects without compromising the sustainable business through investment in the latest technology and operating methods.

-The focus is therefore on manufacturing.
-Firstly, there was a multi-million-pound investment in the 44,000 sq ft Paul Holloway Manufacturing Facility built in the grip of the recession which gives Zaun a total of nearly 100,000 sq ft of manufacturing space in two factories either side of a central storage yard.
+The focus is, therefore, on manufacturing.
+Firstly, there was a multi-million-pound investment in the 44,000 sq ft Paul Holloway Manufacturing Facility built in the grip of the recession, which gives Zaun a total of nearly 100,000 sq ft of manufacturing space in two factories side of a central storage yard.

-The newer factory houses welded mesh production as well as the world’s largest mesh weaving machine, another recent investment, which produces ArmaWeave, its most intruder resistant product for the high security market.
+The newer factory houses welded mesh production and the world’s largest mesh weaving machine, another recent investment, which produces ArmaWeave, its most intruder resistant product for the high-security market.